 Giving it Their Own Stamp

-Although in 1937 the island’s population reached a high point of 233, currently there are about fifty residents on the island (most of them bearing the surnames of their mutineer ancestors).
-Pitcairn does not have an airport, so although ships do visit on an infrequent basis, the island cannot generate much-needed revenue from tourism or trade.
+Although in 1937 the island’s population reached a high point of 233, currently there are about 50 residents on the island (most of them bearing the surnames of their mutineer ancestors).
+There is an initiative underway to attract more residents to the island, but it has not been successful.
+Pitcairn does not have an airport, and ships visit on an infrequent basis, but in recent years there have been more efforts to draw tourists to the island to generate much-needed revenue for the community.

-One attempt to support the local economy began in 1940, with the issuance of the first Pitcairn postage stamps.
-Now administered by the Pitcairn Island Philatelic Bureau (headquartered in New Zealand), Pitcairn issues six stamp series each year which are prized by avid philatelists.
+An earlier attempt to support the local economy began in 1940, with the issuance of the first Pitcairn postage stamps.
+Now administered by the Pitcairn Islands Philatelic Bureau (headquartered in New Zealand), Pitcairn issues six stamp series each year, which are prized by avid philatelists.
 Another, more recent, economic initiative undertaken by the islanders is the cultivation of honey, flavored by the Mango, Lata, Passion Flower, Guava, and Roseapple flowers found on the island.

 In addition to its economic woes, Pitcairn has faced social problems in recent years.
 In 2004, the island came under intense media scrutiny as seven male residents (including the mayor) were put on trial facing 55 charges of sexual offenses against young girls.
 Six of the men, including the mayor, were eventually convicted on a total of 35 of the charges, and six other men, former residents of Pitcairn, also went on trial in 2005 in New Zealand.
 These trials caused major upheaval in the community, since almost all of the adult male population was implicated in them.
 Some residents felt disheartened by the scandal, fearing that the island’s fate would be crippled by it, while others saw cause for optimism in the necessary rebuilding of the power structure on the island.